 8. Courses and course reporting

-There are three different ways of gaining credits: (1) Courses (2) Other components (3) Credit transfer.
-These give a certain number of credits that are reported in Ladok (the system used to document students’ results in higher education).
+Within the doctoral programme, a doctoral student may undertake courses in three different ways: (1) courses with a course syllabus (2) individual credit-bearing modules (3) credit transfer.
+These yield a certain number of higher education credits, which are reported in Ladok (the system used to document students’ academic achievements in higher education).

 Courses